 - bias or perception of bias;

 - an error relating to the recording of marks.
 Students should only appeal in this regard if they were unable for good reason to submit a Module Query Form to their Student Hub within two weeks of the publication date of the mark in question or if the University has not resolved the query within 20 working days;

 Furthermore, under this ground, a student may claim that their performance was impaired in assessment(s) taken prior to being issued a University Internal Needs Assessment Report (INAR) approving assessment related adjustments.
 Such appeals will normally only be considered for assessments undertaken in the same academic year in which the INAR was issued.

-- That the University did not act in accordance with the relevant Regulations and/or Procedures in terminating the student’s registration; and/or
+- That the University did not act in accordance with the relevant Regulations and/or Procedures in terminating the student’s registration and that the failure to do so made the decision unfair; and/or

 ‘Termination of Student Registration’ is a decision to terminate a student’s enrolment at the University where they shall cease to be a student of the University.

 Please note that Termination of Student Registration Appeals will be considered by the Student Casework Office.